 Diagonal Reach Stretch

-Beginning from the stretch position in #2, drop your right shoulder and reach your left arm toward the sky, feeling a stretch down the left side of your body.
+Beginning from the overhead reach stretch, drop your right shoulder and reach your left arm toward the sky, feeling a stretch down the left side of your body.
 Hold, relax, and repeat on other side.

 Side Lunge Stretch